Probely/farcaster-onprem-agent/README.md

 1. **Running the containers directly**.
 If you have the infrastructure to run Docker containers.
-(Docker, Podman, Kubernetes, OpenShift, among other), you can run the containers directly.
+(e.g. Docker, Podman, Kubernetes, OpenShift), you can run the containers directly.
 This option is not officially supported, but we would love to hear your feedback if you are running the agent this way.